- Clery Act Information

-Oregon State University (OSU) operates security cameras for the purpose of creating a safer environment for all those who live, work, and visit campus.
-This policy provides guidelines for the purchase, placement, and operation of security cameras, the purpose of their use, and the storage and use of video and image data from security cameras at OSU.
-All public space electronic video surveillance equipment used by Oregon State University will be in accordance with state, local, and federal law.
+Oregon State University operates security cameras for the purpose of creating a safer environment for all those who live, work and visit campus.
+This policy provides guidelines for the purchase, placement, operation of security cameras, purpose of their use, the storage and use of video and image data from these cameras at OSU.
+All public space electronic video surveillance equipment used by Oregon State University will be in accordance with state, local and federal law.

-Security cameras are strategically placed throughout OSU to meet the specific needs of departments and for the purpose of assisting the OSU Department of Public Safety to deter crime, manage emergency response situations, and investigate suspected criminal behavior.
+Security cameras are strategically placed throughout the OSU community to meet the specific needs of departments and for the purpose of assisting the OSU Department of Public Safety to deter crime, manage emergency response situations and investigate suspected criminal behavior.

-Security camera use will be conducted in a professional and ethical, and legal manner.
+Security camera use will be conducted in a professional, ethical and legal manner.
 Security cameras will not be used in areas where there is a reasonable expectation of privacy.
-Video monitoring shall not be used to harass, intimidate, or discriminate against any individual or group.
+Video monitoring shall not be used to harass, intimidate or discriminate against any individual or group.

 Security cameras will be marked in a conspicuous manner to inform the public that the area is under video surveillance.

-Authorization to retrieve and review recorded information pertaining to law enforcement need is restricted to each department’s Dean or Director and the Director of the OSU Department of Public Safety (DPS).
+Authorization to retrieve and review recorded information pertaining to law enforcement need is restricted to each department’s Dean or Director and the Director of the OSU Department of Public Safety.

-Viewing of any security camera feed (live or recorded) meant solely for security purposes will only be permitted with the express permission of the department’s Dean or Director, in consultation with the Director of Public Safety.
+Viewing of any security camera feed (live or recorded), meant solely for security purposes will only be permitted with the express permission of the department’s Dean or Director, in consultation with the Director of Public Safety.
 DPS will be given access to all campus security cameras for use during campus emergencies.
-Departments may install and view camera feeds for purposes related business, education, or support needs.
+Departments may install and view camera feeds for purposes related to business, education or support needs.